Empower App Review 2023: Pros, Cons, and Key Features Explained

 One of the primary differences between these apps is that Qapital doesn’t offer personalized recommendations.
 However, you can set alerts to help keep your spending on track.

 Many traditional banks are starting to incorporate some of Empower’s key features.
-They have bill pay services, free alerts, automatic savings, personalized coaching from an actual human, and easy-to-use apps.
+They have bill pay services, free alerts, automatic savings, and easy-to-use apps.

 You typically won’t receive the same kind of interest rates, and banks often charge high overdraft fees, teller fees, and fees for using other banks’ ATMs.
 Some banks waive these charges if you keep a minimum balance in your account.

 Though many apps and banks offer similar features, Empower is one of the few that combines so many powerful elements into a single platform.
 Its most standout features are the smart recommendations and spending limit suggestions.

 If you’re looking for a smart app that provides tips tailored to your unique situation, then Empower is a solid option.

 If you don’t need the personalized recommendations, then you can easily accomplish your savings goals by opening an online checking account, signing up for free alerts, setting up your online bill pay, and creating automatic transfers to your goal savings accounts.

 1 Banking services for new accounts provided by nbkc bank, Member FDIC.
 0.01% Annual Percentage Yield (APY) may change at any time.
 APY as of October 1, 2021.
 Empower charges an auto-recurring monthly subscription fee of $8 for access to the full suite of money management features offered on the platform.
 The subscription fee will apply (a) after the 14-day free trial concludes for first-time customers, and (b) immediately for customers returning for a second or subsequent subscription.